 Mix the concrete with water according to the manufacturer instructions.

-Mix enough concrete to fill your larger bowl around 80 - 90%, depending on how deep you'd like your concrete bowl to be.
+Mix enough concrete to fill your larger bowl around 80 to 90 percent, depending on how deep you'd like your concrete bowl to be.
 Remember that the cement level will rise once the small bowl has been inserted to form the cavity.

 In this step, you'll use both bowls to create a mold.
 The larger bowl will form the outer portion of your fire bowl, and the smaller bowl will form the inner cavity.